-This approach aims to management of specific wetland resources by involving members of the community with who use that resource.
-Members of the community who have a stake in a particular resource are deemed to have interest in it and hence are motivated to conserve the resource.
+This approach aims to management of specific wetland resources by involving members of the community who use a specific resource.
+Members of the community who have a stake in a particular resource are assumed to have interest in it and hence are motivated to conserve the resource.
 Other approaches to wetland conservation include;